susamobus/bisection-test/README.md

 # bisection-test
-A calculator used to calculate frational hyperoperators using the bisection method
+A calculator used to calculate fractional hyperoperators using the bisection method